-The Host Nation must ensure that at least two (2) show courts are provided for the Finals, one for each Event.
+The Host Nation must ensure that at least two (2) show courts will be supplied for the Finals, one for each Event.
 They must both be dressed to a high standard as per the court layout in the Operations Manual.
 The two show courts shall be completed at least two days prior to the commencement of the Finals.